NicolasLuo/cpuminer-cryptonight/README.md

-CPUMiner-Multi
+cpuminer-cryptonight
 ==============

-This is a multi-threaded CPU miner, fork of [LucasJones](//github.com/lucasjones)' cpuminer-multi.
+This is a multi-threaded CPU miner for cryptonight currencies.

 #### Table of contents